bemusicscript/maistat/README.md

 View maimai status & share your maiami status.
-You can see TOP 50 rankings on the mail page
+You can see TOP 50 rankings on the main page

-The development ended aws soon as maimai DX has been officially shut down.
-Databases has been dropped on the day of shutdown.
+The development ended as soon as maimai DX has officially shut down.
+Database was dropped on the day of shutdown.

 The password encryption/decryption module has been stripped for license issues.

-Please use it for a reference (The code is very dirty, I wouldn't really recommend it though)
+Please use it as a reference.
+The code is very dirty, I wouldn't really recommend to take it as a reference though.